 In a 2015 report by Social Media Examiner surveying more than 3,700 marketers and social media specialists, the following figures are worth noting:

-- 61 percent of marketers devoting 6 hours per week in social media marketing saw a boost in search engine rankings
+61 percent of marketers devoting 6 hours per week to social media marketing saw a boost in search engine rankings

-- 42 percent of marketers were able to track and measure ROI of their social media marketing activities
+42 percent of marketers were able to track and measure the ROI of their social media marketing activities

 Meanwhile, Pew Research reports that Facebook remains the top dog of social media channels, wherein 72 percent of online adults are Facebook users.
-Engagement rate is at 70 percent, saying they log on daily, and with 43 percent who do so several times a day.
+The engagement rate is at 70 percent, saying they log on daily, and 43 percent do so several times a day.

 Ultimately, the future looks bright for social media.
 Marketers in the US and Canada were estimated to spend more than $50 for each user across social channels in 2015.